kicaj/file/README.md

 It is developed for CakePHP 3.x.

-If would like using in Cake 2.x check branch named `2.x`, but it is no longer supported
+If would like using in Cake 2.x check branch named `2.x`, but it is no longer supported.

 ## Installation